 One wouldn’t expect a featherweight bike for the blend of features and price, yet the Aeris AM9 isn’t uninspiringly heavy.

-As a value offering, this bike is essentially unbeatable.
+As a value offering, this bike is essentially unbeatable in both its Shimano or SRAM builds, plus many of the parts are customizable at the point of purchase if you have any specific requirements.
 It has sensible rear triangle mud-clearances too, which will allow you to run 2.5in width tyres on a wide rim.

 If you want total hard-edged precision, or lightweight, long-travel trail agility then the RocketMax isn't for you.
 The radical geometry with its need to take the longer way round tighter sections won't suit everyone either and it's the first bike too long to fit straight in our test van.
 The steel tube aesthetics with their transverse pipe section terminals won't float the boat of fat carbon fans either.